This roasted eggplant salad is full of serious flavor: it’s full of cucumber, crunchy veggies, spiced eggplant, peanuts and cilantro!

 - Preheat the oven to 400°F.

-- In a small bowl, stir together 1 teaspoon kosher salt, 1 teaspoon garlic powder, 1 teaspoon chili powder, ½ teaspoon cumin, and ½ teaspoon turmeric.
+- In a small bowl, stir together 1 teaspoon kosher salt, garlic powder, chili powder, cumin, and turmeric.

-- Wash and thinly slice the eggplant (if using globe eggplant, thinly slice and cut large rounds into smaller pieces, about 2 inches wide).
+- Wash and thinly slice the eggplant (if using globe eggplant, dice the eggplant into pieces about 2 inches wide).
 In a large bowl, add half of the spice mix and 1 tablespoon olive oil to the eggplant.
 Roast for about 20 minutes or until cooked through, then allow to cool.

 - Rinse the chickpeas and dry them with paper towels.
 In a medium bowl, stir to combine the other half of the spice mix and ½ teaspoon olive oil.

-- Peel the cucumbers.
-Dice the cucumber, red onion, and red pepper.
-Chop 1/4 cup cilantro.
+- Peel the cucumbers and dice them.
+Mince the onion.
+Dice the pepper.
+Chop the cilantro.
 Place all vegetables in a bowl (without the chickpeas).

-- In a small bowl, stir together 1/3 cup seasoned rice vinegar, 1 1/2 tablespoons honey, and 1/4 teaspoon kosher salt.
+- In a small bowl, stir together the rice vinegar, honey, and ¼ teaspoon kosher salt.
 Sprinkle the dressing into the cucumber mix; save out additional dressing if desired.

 - To serve, on each plate or bowl, place the cucumber mix, then top with chickpeas and roasted eggplant.
 Garnish with chopped cilantro and peanuts.
 Serve with bread, muffins or pita for a complete meal.